jesusantguerrero/vue-dapp/README.md

 # Start the local blockchain in a separate terminal
 npm run contract:serve

-# Deploy the contracts to the local blockchain
+# re-Deploy the contracts to the local blockchain
 npm run contract:deploy

 # run the frontend SPA